See my guide on how to use an Instant Pot.

 • You can swap the ground turkey for ground beef or ground chicken to vary the flavors.

-• You will need to brown the turkey in a pan on the stove before you can cook the chili in your slow cooker.
-You’ll cook the onion in the same pan.
+• Make it in a slow cooker.
+I’ve included slow cooker instructions in the recipe card below.
+You’ll brown the ground turkey and sauté the onion in a pan on the stove before adding it to the slow cooker.
 This step adds flavor and improves the texture of the meat so don’t skip it.

 Storage Tips